WHAT IS PERMACULTURE?

-- Produce No Waste – Make a way out of no way.
-Kill two birds with one stone (sorry for that!).
+Produce No Waste – Make a way out of no way.
+Grow two flowers with one seed.
 Every element serves more than one function—so choose and place it carefully.
 A climbing rose, in the right place, might produce a bouquet, filter the wind, and keep out intruders.

 Use on-site and local resources whenever possible.

 Let nature do the work – if you can use a biological resource, chances are it will be cheaper, easier and more effective than chemical or mechanical means.

 If it aint broke don’t fix it – Work smarter, not harder!
 Use your eyes and your brains more, and your money, your muscles and your fossil fuels less.
 Look before you leap.
 Observing, thinking, designing and planning can save you time, sweat and money.
 Resilience is true security.

 Use and Value Diversity – For diversity creates resilience.
 This is true for ecosystems, gardens and humans!
 Give your plants the right companions in guilds, polycultures and crop rotations.
 Edges and margins, where two things meet, are often more dynamic and creative than either one alone, so make use of them.

 Have more than one way to fill a need – Don’t put all your eggs in one basket.
 Have more than one source for food, energy, income, etc. Make mistakes— carefully!
 Start slow and small so you can try new things and tweak what doesn’t work.

 Weak links and constraints – design for the limiting factors.
 Design for catastrophe—the hundred year flood could come tomorrow!
 Small-scale, intensive systems are more diverse, creative and resilient than giant megasystems.

 Build from the ground up – First things first.
 Prepare the soil before you plant the seeds.
 Respect the roots of culture, place, and people as well as plants.